 History of Riesling Wine

-Riesling wine’s history goes all the way back to the Rhine wine region of Germany, which is where the first reference of wine was recorded by Count John IV of Katzenelnbogen in 1435.
+Riesling wine’s history goes all the way back to the Rhine wine region of Germany, where the first reference was recorded in 1435.
 Since the first riesling grapes were planted, riesling wine has been a staple of German nobility.
-The high nobles of Germany would even take bottles of riesling with them on their conquests and business dealings throughout Europe.
+The high nobles of Germany would even take bottles of it with them on their conquests and business dealings throughout Europe.

-Riesling wine’s popularity among German nobility resulted in cases of the coveted wine being stockpiled in cellars across the country.
-Like Chardonnay, riesling is one of those rare white wines that ages well and can be most enjoyed dozens of years after bottling.
-Because riesling wine does age well, it is perfect for storing in casks.
+The wine’s popularity among German nobility led to it being stockpiled in cellars across the country.
+Like Chardonnay, riesling is a rare white wine that ages well, making it more enjoyable decades after bottling and perfect for storing in casks.

 Riesling wine’s surprising ability to age well is largely attributable to its strong acidity and high levels of antioxidants.
 A vine of riesling grapes will retain a high amount of acidity even after reaching full maturity, producing an acidic wine with an excellent taste.
 Specifically, riesling wines made in a sweeter style do exceptionally well when aged for decades.

-In the 1990s, riesling started to rise in popularity again as wine lovers everywhere rediscovered the aromatic wine.
-By 1996, riesling had reclaimed its title as Germany’s most widely planted grape.
+By 2024, riesling had reclaimed its title as Germany’s most widely planted grape, accounting for 45% of the world’s crop.
 These days, riesling wine remains highly regarded as a fine white wine suitable for classy occasions or sipping casually.

 How Is Riesling Wine Made?

-Riesling wine starts with riesling grapes, which is a type of grape that has an extraordinary resistance to cold.
+Riesling wine starts with riesling grapes, which are a type of grape that has an extraordinary resistance to cold.
 As a cold-resistant crop, riesling grapes are mainly grown in wine areas with cold climates.
-Riesling grapes’ resilience to cold temperatures doesn’t mean they don’t require particular conditions to produce the best results.
-But the grapes’ quality will not be impacted by the vine’s abundancy.
+Their resilience to cold temperatures doesn’t mean they don’t require particular conditions to produce the best results.
+But the grapes’ quality will not be impacted by the vine’s abundance.

 Riesling grapes are fermented like most wine varieties with a mixture of yeast and a bit of sugar to convert the grapes’ natural sugars into alcohol.
 After fermentation, nearly all riesling wines are immediately bottled.
 Select styles of riesling wine include maturation in a barrel.
 Over time, the riesling develops its character, defining its aromas and flavors as it ages on the shelf.